gsilber/WebEZ/README.md

 }
 ```

 -   Decorate methods with various event handlers.
-These include @Click, @Blur, @Change, @Input.
-There is also a generic event handler decorator @GenericEvent which takes the id of the element and the name of the event you want in order to allow all html events to be captured.
+These include Click, Blur, Change, Input.
+There is also a generic event handler decorator GenericEvent which takes the id of the element and the name of the event you want in order to allow all html events to be captured.

 ```
 export class MainComponent extends EzComponent {